 The Phase III program endorsed by the SC targets financing of \$59.4 million.
-The Fund acknowledges early Phase III commitments made by the EU as part of its umbrella financing agreement for the AFRITACs and ATI.
+The Fund acknowledges early Phase III commitments and disbursement made by the EU as part of its umbrella financing agreement for the AFRITACs and ATI.
 Fundraising efforts are ongoing, including to diversify the development partner base, but large financing gaps remain which create uncertainty for CD planning.
-As of end-May 2023, firm commitments from partners and members amounted to US\$ 22.3 million and US\$ 2.8 million from the IMF, leaving a funding gap of \$34.1 million or more than half the Phase III budget.
-SC members are requested to facilitate expeditious conclusion of the pending financing agreements for Phase III.
+As of end-July 2023, firm commitments from partners and members (Mauritius, and Botswana) amounted to US\$ 22.3 million and US\$ 2.8 million from the IMF, leaving a funding gap of \$34.3 million or more than half the Phase III budget.
+Expeditious conclusion of the pending financing agreements for Phase III will be critical to ensure predictable CD support.
 In collaboration with HQ, the Center will continue to explore the possibility of funding from other vehicles.

-This report has six sections and four information annexes.
+This report has five sections and four information annexes.
 Section II highlights Phase II program execution.
 Section III summarizes the regional economic outlook for SSA with focus on the AFS region.
-Section IV highlights the execution of the FY23 CD plan, the FY24 workplan, and medium-term CD priorities.
-Section V highlights the status of the implementation of the recommendations of the mid-term evaluation, and Section VI covers the AFS budget and financing.
+Section IV highlights the execution of the FY2023 CD plan, the FY2024 workplan, and medium-term CD priorities.
+Section V covers the AFS budget and financing.